PetteriMoilanen/Demos/README.md

 A repo for demo notebooks/scripts of various tools and techniques I've explored recently.
 Most of them are about LLMs and LLM agent systems.
 The idea is to demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.

 ## Contents
+### misc folder

+Miscellanous stuff I for some reason want to demonstrate.

+- Elias-Fano Indexes.pdf - A information retreivela seminar report from my data science studies.
+-
 ### notebooks folder

 Stand-alone Colab notebooks.